-- My research shows divided opinion whether there really existed a medieval Priory of Sion starting around AD 1100, which was absorbed into the Jesuits in 1617.13 What is clear is that a modern "Priory of Sion" with the purposes of knightly chivalry and "solidarity" to assist people with low-cost housing was founded on 7 May 1956 by Pierre Plantard (1920-2000), an anti-Semitic Frenchman who went to jail for fraud.
+- a) My research shows divided opinion on whether there existed a medieval Priory of Sion starting around AD 1100, which was absorbed into the Jesuits in 1617.13 What is clear is that a modern "Priory of Sion" with the purposes of knightly chivalry and "solidarity" to assist people with low-cost housing was founded on 7 May 1956 by Pierre Plantard (1920-2000), an anti-Semitic Frenchman who went to jail for fraud.
 It dissolved in 1957.14 - b) Les Dossiers Secrets (The Secret Records) were forged documents in the 1960s and 70s planted in libraries throughout France by Plantard to "prove" his right to be king of France!
-In 1993 he admitted under oath to a French judge that he had fabricated all these documents relating to his "Priory of Sion."
-15 - c) No evidence exists to support Brown's view that Newton, Botticelli, and da Vinci were so-called Grand Masters of the Priory.
-Brown's assertions are based on Plantard's forged document called Les Dossiers Secrets d'Henri Lobineau (The Secret Records of Henri Lobineau).
+In 1993, he admitted under oath to a French judge that he had fabricated all these documents relating to his "Priory of Sion."
+15 - c) No evidence supports Brown's view that Newton, Botticelli, and da Vinci were the Grand Masters of the Priory.
+Brown's assertions are based on Plantard's forged document, Les Dossiers Secrets d'Henri Lobineau (The Secret Records of Henri Lobineau).